The Gut Microbiome and BabiesPublished on Tuesday, July 12, 2022 by

 - antibiotic use

 This leads to the second factor in helping to develop the gut microbiome- breast milk.
-In fact, breast milk fed babies have a higher prevalence of Bifidobacterium cells compared to formula fed infants and they tend to also have a lower count of Clostridioides difficile (formerly known as Clostridium difficile) and Escherichia coli bacterium (Nurs Res., 2016).
+In fact, breast milk-fed babies have a higher prevalence of Bifidobacterium cells compared to formula-fed infants and they tend to also have a lower count of Clostridioides difficile (formerly known as Clostridium difficile) and Escherichia coli bacterium (Nurs Res., 2016).

 - So no worries if you have difficulty breastfeeding, you can find formulas that contain these special compounds.
 You can also check out donor breast milk banks to see about getting your baby breast milk.

 As a baby passes through the birth canal they collect bacteria from their mother.
 They also get additional bacteria from skin-to-skin contact.
 This is why a newborn’s gut microbiome closely reflects that of his/her mothers.
-Babies born via cesarean typically obtain bacteria from the hospital environment and mothers skin which is less diverse and possibly more pathogenic.
-There have been several studies that associate cesarean birth with higher risk of developing inflammatory bowel disease and other chronic immune disorders.
+Babies born via cesarean typically obtain bacteria from the hospital environment and mothers' skin which is less diverse and possibly more pathogenic.
+There have been several studies that associate cesarean birth with a higher risk of developing inflammatory bowel disease and other chronic immune disorders.

-It is important to understand how the gut microbiome develops so there can be targeted approaches to help babies at a disadvantage to achieve a diverse and healthy gut microbiome.
+It is important to understand how the gut microbiome develops so there can be targeted approaches to help babies at a disadvantage achieve a diverse and healthy gut microbiome.

-As mentioned above, giving either breast milk or HMO fortified formula and skin-to-skin contact after birth are 2 ways to help increase a diverse microbiota which can improve overall health therefore preventing gut dysbiosis later in life (Front Immunol., 2021).
+As mentioned above, giving either breast milk or HMO-fortified formula and skin-to-skin contact after birth are 2 ways to help increase a diverse microbiota which can improve overall health, therefore, preventing gut dysbiosis later in life (Front Immunol., 2021).